edeliu2000/genome/README.md

 ## Components:
 -  Genome Model Store - API-s to store, version and track models
--  Genome Evaluation Store - API-s to store and track model tests and evaluations
+-  Genome Evaluation Store - API-s to store and track ML tests and evaluations
 -  Compute and Sequencer - API-s to create pipeline runs/schedules
 -  Realtime Explainer - API-s to explain models from Model Store
 -  Realtime Visualizer - API-s to visualize Models from Model Store